pytorch/pytorch/docs/source/index.rst

 PyTorch documentation
 ===================================

-PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.
+PyTorch is a powerful library used for deep learning on GPUs and CPUs.

-Features described in this documentation are classified by release status:
+In this documentation, the features are divided into different release statuses to provide clarity on their stability and compatibility.

-  *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
+Stable: These features are well-established and will be supported in the long term.
+They have comprehensive documentation and are optimized for performance.
+While minor updates and bug fixes may occur, there are generally no major limitations.
-  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).
+Backwards compatibility is maintained, but there may be rare instances where breaking changes are necessary.
+In such cases, advance notice will be given in the release documentation.

-  *Beta:*  These features are tagged as Beta because the API may change based on user feedback, because the performance needs to improve, or because coverage across operators is not yet complete.
-For Beta features, we are committing to seeing the feature through to the Stable classification.
+Beta: Features in the Beta stage have undergone initial development and are available for use.
+However, the API may still evolve based on user feedback or performance improvements.
+The coverage across different operators or functionalities might not be complete.
+Although these features are intended to become Stable in the future, they do not guarantee backwards compatibility.
+Users should be aware that changes may occur before the final Stable release.

-  We are not, however, committing to backwards compatibility.
+Prototype: Prototype features are in the early stages of development and testing.

-  *Prototype:*  These features are typically not available as part of binary distributions like PyPI or Conda, except sometimes behind run-time flags, and are at an early stage for feedback and testing.
+They are not typically included in standard binary distributions like PyPI or Conda, except in some cases where they may be accessible through runtime flags.
+Prototypes are made available for feedback and experimentation, allowing users to provide input and report issues.
+These features are not considered production-ready and are subject to significant changes before they reach Stable status.

 .. toctree::
    :glob: